alexbol99/flatten-boolean-op/README.md

 Polygon is actually a multi-polygon which is comprised from a number of faces.
 The orientation of faces (clockwise or counterclockwise) is matter, because algorithm implemented in the way that it never changes an original direction of the edge.
 For the boolean operation to be performed correctly, faces have to fit the following rules:
 1) Each face is a non-degenerated simple closed polygon.
-In another words, face should not have self-intersections and its orientation could be strictly defined to be ``Flatten.ORIENTATION.CW`` or ``Flatten.ORIENTATION.CCW``.
+In another words, face should not have self-intersections and its orientation may be strictly defined.
 2) If one face is totally inside another face, its orientation should be opposite to the orientation of external face.
-Then we will call external face **island** and internal face **hole**.
+Then we will call external faces **islands** and internal faces **holes**.
 So the rule is "no island inside island and no hole inside hole".
-3) Faces of polygon should not overlap each other
+3) Faces of the polygon should not overlap each other

-Current implementation does not check that polygon fit these rules, this is on the responsibility of the caller.
+Bollean operation algorithm does not check that polygon fits these rules, this is on the responsibility of the caller.

 The result of boolean operation is also a polygon.
+Note, that the resulted polygon may be empty, for example as the result of the intersection between two disjoint polygons.

 ## Dependencies

-Flatten-boolean-op depends on the **flatten-js** 2d geometry library.
+Flatten-boolean-op depends on the **flatten-js 2d geometry library**.
 This library provides **Polygon** class definition together with the methods to treat faces and edges.<br/>
 Explore this library at <https://github.com/alexbol99/flatten-js> and see more useful classes and methods.

 ## Usage

-Your can choose either to install package in your project or to consume it as a serice.
+Your can choose either to install package in your project or to consume algorithm as a serice.

 ### Install in your project